costajob/app-servers/README.md

 I get two Sun certifications back in 2006 and realized the more i delved into Java the less i liked it.
 Ignoring Java on this comparison is not an option anyway: Java is the most used programming language in the world (2016) and some smart folks have invested on it since the 90ies.

+### C#
+C# language is installed as a companion of the [ASP.NET Core](https://www.microsoft.com/net/core) 1.1 framework, by following the [official porcedure](https://www.microsoft.com/net/core#macos).
+ASP.NET is a new open-source framework for building applications with the C# language.
+C# is simple, powerful, type-safe, and object-oriented.
+It inherits many features form Java and extended them with modern paradigms such as futures, pattern matching and deconstructions.

+### GO
+[GO](https://golang.org/) language version 1.8.1 is installed by official OSX package.
+GO focuses on simplicity by intentionally lacking features considered redundant (an approach i am a fan of).
+It tries to address verbosity by using type inference, duck typing and a dry syntax.
+At the same time GO takes a straight approach to parallelism, coming with built in [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) and green threads (goroutines).

 ### Scala
 [Scala](https://www.scala-lang.org/) 2.12 and [SBT](http://www.scala-sbt.org/) 0.13 are installed via homebrew.
 Scala is a general-purpose programming language that runs on the JVM.
 It has full support for  functional, object oriented programming and a strong static type system.
 Designed to be concise, many of Scala's design decisions were inspired by criticism of Java's shortcomings.

-### GO
-[GO](https://golang.org/) language version 1.8.1 is installed by official OSX package.
-GO focuses on simplicity by intentionally lacking features considered redundant (an approach i am a fan of).
-It tries to address verbosity by using type inference, duck typing and a dry syntax.
-At the same time GO takes a straight approach to parallelism, coming with built in [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) and green threads (goroutines).

 ### Crystal
 [Crystal](http://crystal-lang.org/) 0.22.0 is installed via homebrew.
 Crystal has a syntax very close to Ruby, but brings some desirable features such as strong typing (hidden by a pretty smart type inference algorithm) and ahead of time compilation.
 For concurrency Crystal adopts the CSP model (like GO) and evented/IO to avoid blocking calls, but parallelism is not yet supported.

-### ASP.NET Core 1.1
-[ASP.NET Core](https://www.microsoft.com/net/core) 1.1 is installed following the steps published [here](https://www.microsoft.com/net/core#macos).
-ASP.NET Core is a significant redesign of ASP.NET.
-It is new open-source and cross-platform framework for building modern cloud based internet connected applications.
-You can read more about ASP.NET Core [here](https://docs.microsoft.com/en-us/aspnet/core/).

 ## Benchmarks
 I decided to test each language by using the standard/built-in HTTP library, relying on external dependencies only when mandatory (Rust).